 This article helps you:

-Currently, transformations on Amplitude's default user properties are not supported.
+Currently, transformations on Amplitude's default user properties aren't supported.

-Transformations can only be performed in a project’s main branch.
-Ensure the Show transformations toggle is set to ON.
+branch only.
+Ensure the Show transformations toggle is set to ON

-Transformations are applied at query time when a chart or cohort generates results.
-This does not affect the raw data.
-Raw data on Snowflake or Redshift will not be impacted by transformations.
+Transformations occur at query time when a chart or cohort generates results.
+This doesn't affect the raw data.
+Raw data on Snowflake or Redshift aren't affected by transformations.

 This feature is available with some Amplitude plans only.
 See the pricing page for details.

-For many Amplitude users, the need to consolidate superfluous or duplicate events, event properties, or user properties will eventually arise.
+Many Amplitude users need to merge superfluous or duplicate events, event properties, or user properties sooner or later.
 Transformations make this process easy.

-When merging events, you can also add a property that will help you distinguish between the two original events after you’ve merged them.
+When merging events, you can also add a property that helps distinguish between the two original events after you’ve merged them.
 This transformation can be helpful if you are logging data into two events with similar syntax when you could log this information as one event with different property values instead.
-For example, you could transform the events comment_reply_like and comment_share into one event, comment.
-The event comment will then have a new event property comment type with values reply like and share.
+For example, you could transform the events comment_reply_like

 To merge events, follow these steps: